php-ago/php-ago.github.io/docs/versions/4.x/upgrade.md

 composer update serhii/ago:^4.0
 ```

-If you have any issues or questions, feel free to ask in the [GitHub Discussions in the Q&A section](https://github.com/php-ago/php-ago.github.io/discussions/categories/q-a) for documentation.

 ## Step 3: Move Overwrites <Badge type="warning" text="possible" />
 In the previous version, we used to pass the custom translations (overwrites) directly to the `Lang::set` method as a second argument.
 In `4.x`, we define overwrites in the `Serhii\Ago\Config` class and pass them to the `TimeAgo::configure` or `TimeAgo::reconfigure` method.